Basic electronics for beginners (Step by step guide 2024)

 3. LED

-LED stands for light emitting diodes.
-These are the type of circuit components that upon application of voltage glow and emit light.
+LED stands for light-emitting diodes.
+These are the types of circuit components that upon application of voltage glow and emit light.

 Most LEDs have two terminals, and they come in various shapes and colors.